 - Access Cat Tracks by signing in to myWSC.
 Select Cat Tracks under the list of available applications.

-- Click on Register for an Internship found within the Links section.
-You will be directed to your Internships tab within your My Account page.
-Simply click on Add New, and you will be directed to the Internship Application Form.
-Complete the form, paying attention to the questions noted with a red asterisk (*).
-These questions are required and must be completed in order to submit your application.
-Note: This system will time out after 60 minutes.
-A timeout warning will display for five minutes, but once time expires your incomplete Internship Application form will not be saved.
-So please use the Save As Draft feature to save partially completed applications or if you need to step away.
-When you are ready to submit your application to the internship coordinator, click the Submit button.
+- Complete the form and make sure you answer the questions noted with a red *, as these questions are required and must be completed in order to submit your application.
+Note: This system will time out after 60 minutes, a time out warning will display for 5 minutes, but once time expires, your incomplete internship application form will NOT be saved.
+So please use the save-as draft feature to save partially completed applications or save if you need to step away.
+When you have completed your application, click the submit button to submit your application to the internship coordinator.
 You should receive an email confirmation notifying you that your internship application was submitted successfully.

-- To help speed up your approval process, please email Jessie Piper at email@example.com stating that you applied on Cat Tracks.
-Also share any additional information or details about your internship that will help her process your application smoothly.
-This also allows you to state corrections that may need to be made before we process it.
+- To help speed up your approval process, please send an email to email@example.com stating that you applied on Cat Tracks.
+Also share any additional information or details about your internship that will allow us to process your application smoothly.
+Or state corrections that may need to be made before we process your internship application.

-- Once you have submitted your information, your application will be placed in a pending bin until she reviews your application.
-If your application is complete, she will initiate a three-step electronic approval process.
-This process may take a week or more, but once the process is complete, you will be notified by email that you are officially registered for your internship.
+- Once you have submitted your information, your application will be placed in a pending bin until Career Services can review your application.
+If your application is complete, a three-step electronic approval process will be initiated.
+This process may take a week or more, but once the process is complete, you will be notified by email that you are officially registered for your Internship.
+Note: You will NOT register for your internship using WildcatsOnline, once your internship application is approved in Cat Tracks you will automatically be registered in WildcatsOnline, regardless if this internship is for “school credit” or for “transcript notation."

 Note: You will NOT register for your internship using WildcatsOnline.
 Your Cat Tracks internship application will roll over into WildcatsOnline automatically once you’ve been approved, regardless if this internship is for “school credit” or for “transcript notation.”